The Cafetière Cosy - Crochet Pattern

 Buttons make a real difference to the overall look of an item, so don’t skimp on your consideration of this accessory.
 I truly love the coconut shell buttons I found (and now use on everything) but you do you boo.
 Why not dive into that little box of buttons you’ve got tucked away?
 Or pop into a charity shop and sift through the eclectic mix they have?

-You can click on the stitch name to view a video tutorial of the technique.
+Click on the stitch name to view a video tutorial of the technique (note: video titles have USA crochet terminology).

 Some notes before you begin making the cafetière cosy